COMP1005/COMP1005old2.github.io/episodes/prac01.md

 If you make a mistake, you can delete a directory with ```rmdir <dir_name```, but it must be empty first.
 Note that directories have to be empty before they can be deleted - so work from the "leaf" of the directory tree, back to the "root".

-There are ways to delete a directory tree in one command, but it is too **dangerous** to teach att his point.
+There are ways to delete a directory tree in one command, but it is too **dangerous** to teach at this point.
 For now, we'll do things the slow and safe way.

 ::::::::::::::::::::::::::::::::::::: challenge